paulmalherbe/Tartan/doc/GEN.rst

 + **Rounding to Nearest** - Select the rounding requirement.
 + **Any Exception Rates** - Select whether there are accounts with a rate different to the *Standard Rate*.

-If there are no Exceptions the budgets will be popupated else enter the Exceptions.
+If there are no Exceptions the budgets will be populated else enter the Exceptions.

 + **Acc-Num** - The generals ledger account number.
 + **Rate** - The rate to apply to this account.